Renan-Deldotti/PetsApp/README.md

 # PetsApp
 Pets app from Udacity Android course<br>
-This is a CRUD system to hold information about pets in a adoption center
+This project is a CRUD system to hold information about pets in an adoption center